Kiuwan logo

 Sounds like a software security nightmare, right?

-That’s why it’s invaluable to have strict access control rules and configurations in place.
+That’s why strict access control rules and configurations are invaluable.
 Failure to have these rules in place makes it easier for any user—including hackers posing as users—to access information they shouldn’t be able to see.

 10. Weak Encryption